Vitalii-Prokopenko/freebie-individual-markup/README.md

 WHAT BUGS ARE STILL THERE TO BE FIXED:
 1. The mobile menu does not close by itself after selecting a menu item.
-2. Images do not load on a mobile phone (iPhone 11).

 Comments and suggestions are welcomed.